 Our final product is an improved and modified version of the Filled In alternative solution which had the highest score in our Delphi chart decision process in Section 4.
 The model will incorporate an external wooden frame that will hold the entire structure together.
-A Lexan sheet of 0.22" thickness will be placed on each side.
+A plexiglass sheet of 0.22" thickness will be placed on each side.
 The length of the planter will be 30 inches long, and the height will be 23 inches high.
-The width/thickness of the model will be six inches and will require a 30 x 1 x 3.2 inch block to fill in the gap at the base of the cutout.
+The width/thickness of the model will be six inches and will require a 30" x 3.2" x 1" inch block to fill in the gap at the base of the cutout, which will allow the structure to sit on a level base.

 The design of our final Filled In solution will have a sloped water sewage system with perforations at the end of the slope for water to fall through.
 Underneath it will be an approximately 6.5 x 3 x 5 inch separate container to catch the wastewater.
-The slope will be held up by supports to prevent it and anything above it from collapsing.